 The Labyrinth by Amanda Lohrey won Australia’s most prestigious literary prize, the Miles Franklin Award, (2021).
-The award was well-deserved.
+In December, 2021, it was also announced as the winner of the Prime Minister’s Literary Award for fiction.
+These awards are well-deserved.
 It’s one of the best books I’ve read for a long time.
 The Labyrinth tells the story of loss and grief experienced by a middle-aged woman, as well as her path to recovery.
 Beautifully written, the novel is haunting, poetic and deeply moving.

 Lohrey’s seventh novel also sent me on a journey to discover more about labyrinths.

 Erica Marsden and her younger brother, Axel, grew up within the grounds of an asylum, ‘a manicured madhouse,’ where her father worked as the Chief Medical Officer.
 At the beginning of the novel, Erica returns to the asylum, now a tourist site.

 In spite of the miserable setting, she remembers with fondness her younger brother, Axel, and her childhood .
 She recalls the way their mother abandoned her family.
 Axel and Erica are now estranged.
 Their relationship forms an important thread within The Labryinth.

 At the old institution, Erica tries to find the labyrinth in the grounds where she and Axel played.
 She recalls their games among the stone paths and the ways in which they created arbitrary rules.
 She finds that the structure had recently been torn up, described as ‘overgrown and good for nothing’.

 When she asks if she can buy the bricks, the owner of the on site cafe says ‘No’.
 He already bought the ‘lovely colonial bricks, orange ones handmade by convicts’.